laisen02/notion-heatmap/context.md

     - Step 1: Click "Delete My Account".
     - Step 2: Confirm deletion by re-entering their username and accepting a permanent deletion warning.

 ---

-## **Heatmap Features**

-### **1. Heatmap Display**

-- **Functionality**:
-  - Displays a 365-day heatmap based on the habit data fetched from Notion.
-  - **Colors**: The heatmap uses a 5-color gradient based on user-defined colors.
-Darker shades represent more time spent on the activity.
-  - **Hover Effects**: When hovering over a cell in the heatmap, show the **date** and the **recorded hours** for that day.
-  - **Labels**: Display labels for **months** and days **Mon, Wed, Fri, Sun**.
-  - **Year Selection**: Users can choose which year to display (defaults to the current year).
-  - **Dark Mode Toggle**: Users can toggle between light and dark modes.
-  - **Week Start Preference**: A toggle allows users to choose whether the week starts on **Monday** or **Sunday** (default: Monday).

-### **2. Data Processing & Scaling**

-- **Normalization**:
-  - **Median normalization** is applied to avoid bias from extreme data values.
-  - **Logarithmic Scaling**: Time spent on activities is scaled using a logarithmic formula.
-    - Example: If the median maximum daily time is 4 hours, color levels are proportional to this value.
-  - Supports **multi-year tracking** (e.g., 2024, 2023), if such data exists.
-  - Bypasses Notion’s 100-record API limit by applying filters after fetching all relevant data.

-### **3. User Authentication & Data Management**

-- **Supabase Authentication**:
-  - Sign up and log in using **Google** or **email/password**.
-  - **User Settings** and **heatmap configurations** are stored in the **Supabase** database.

-### **4. Storing the Embed Link:**

-When a user creates a new heatmap, the system generates an embed link for the heatmap.
-This embed link can then be stored in the backend database, specifically in the Heatmaps Table of the Supabase database.

-- Flow of Storing and Retrieving the Embed Link:

-    When the heatmap is created:
-        The user provides the necessary data (Notion database ID, heatmap name, color theme, etc.).
-        The system generates an embed link (e.g., a URL that can be used to embed the heatmap into a Notion page).
-        This embed link is then saved in the Heatmaps Table along with other heatmap settings (name, color, privacy settings, etc.).

-    When the user accesses their dashboard:
-        The system queries the Heatmaps Table to retrieve all the user's heatmap records.
-        The embed link associated with each heatmap is included in the data that’s returned.
-        The dashboard renders each heatmap with an option to copy the embed link (e.g., using a "Copy" button next to the embed link for easy copying).

-### **6. Drag-and-drop reordering of heatmap blocks on the user’s public profile page**

-- When a user rearranges the heatmap blocks on their public profile page, you would update the display_order value in the Heatmaps Table for each heatmap.
-    - The drag-and-drop interaction would trigger an update to the database where you set the appropriate display_order value for each heatmap based on the new position.
-    The display_order value can be an integer starting from 1 for the first block, 2 for the second, and so on.
-The order will be determined by the user's drag-and-drop arrangement.

-- How to Implement the Ordering Logic:

-   - Frontend: When the user drags and drops a heatmap block into a new position, the frontend (e.g., React component) will need to capture the new order and send an API request to the backend.

-    - Backend: The backend will need to update the display_order of each heatmap for that user based on the new order and save it in the database.

-    - Rendering: When the user visits their profile page again, the system will query the heatmaps sorted by the display_order field and display them in the correct order.

-- Considerations for display_order:

-    - Handling Gaps: If a user deletes or moves blocks around, automatically reordering the remaining blocks so that there are no gaps in the numbering.

-    - Edge Cases: For new users or if no custom order is set, assign a default order based on sequentially in the order they were created.

-### **5. Privacy Option**

-- **Dropdown Selection**:
-  - **Public** (default): The heatmap is displayed on the user’s public profile.
-  - **Private**: The heatmap is hidden from the user’s profile but can still be shared via an embed link.

----